-The Dramatic Arts and Music are invaluable tools for developing both communication and interpersonal skills and learning English.
-As children we learn our native language through Drama and Music; singing songs, playing games, using role play and our imagination.
+The Dramatic Arts and Music are invaluable tools for developing both communication and interpersonal skills and learning and developing English.
+As children we learn our native language through Drama and Music; singing songs, playing games, dancing, and using imagination through role-play.
 At GrammaticArts we believe Drama and Music are integral to developing an optimum level of expression at any age.

-Our qualified and experienced teachers unite the Dramatic Arts, English and Music: GrammaticArts, to ensure an enjoyable, stimulating and therefore effective learning experience.
+Our qualified and experienced teachers unite Communication Skills training with the Creative Arts: GrammaticArts, to ensure an enjoyable, stimulating and therefore effective learning experience.